whaleyj-2401/SecondGlance/README.md

 5. Place the "generated_text.csv" file in the "machine_learning/node_ml" directory
 6. Run "main_natural.js" in Node (navigate to node_ml and run "node main_natural.js")

+NOTE: Scikit.js has bad import statements on a fresh install.
+I'm not sure how to resolve it simply, I just went through the dist directory and changed the imports manually.
+Some of them don't have the ".js" extension.

 Machine learning model is trained on the following data:
 1. https://www.kaggle.com/datasets/thedrcat/daigt-v2-train-dataset
 2. https://www.kaggle.com/datasets/denvermagtibay/ai-generated-essays-dataset